bluefeet/MooseX-Types-Data-Serializer/README.md

 # AUTHOR

     Aran Clary Deltac <bluefeet@gmail.com>

 # LICENSE

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.